smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

    1. A relative path to an html file which is the entrypoint of the app
    2. A relative path to an app icon in the app bundle
    3. SDL app ID
-      1. Note that with this new platform we don't recommend proceeding with a an additional short app ID.
+      1. Note that with this new platform we don't recommend proceeding with an additional short app ID.
 Only the full SDL app uuid should be used.
    4. App name
-      1. must be one of the valid policy nicknames
+      1. Must be one of the valid policy nicknames
    6. Primary Category / App HMI Type
       1. A field that should contain one of the enum elements from "AppHMIType" of the MOBILE_API
    7. Optional Additional Categories / App HMI Types